 Explored by Nicole of Go Far Grow Close

-How to get there: 1 hour by car from Seattle and 1.5 hours by car from Vancouver Airport
+🚗 How to get there: 1 hour by car from Seattle & 1.5 hours by car from Vancouver Airport

-Every year, normally in April, Skagit Valley hosts the tulip festival.
+🌷 Wander the tulip fields: Every year, normally in April, Skagit Valley hosts the tulip festival.
 It is an absolutely beautiful event to see.
-The fields surrounding La Conner and beyond are filled with thousands and thousands of tulips in almost every color that you can possibly imagine.
+The fields surrounding La Conner and beyond are filled with thousands of tulips in almost every color that you can possibly imagine.
 For a small entrance fee, you can walk the fields and purchase very inexpensive tulips.

-One of the most special things that you can do either to or from La Conner is to take the scenic Chaukanut Drive.
-This drive is approximately 21 miles (33 km) on the original roadway, and for most of it, you are driving along the Pacific Ocean with absolutely gorgeous views of mountains, trees, and water.
-There are also a few excellent seafood restaurants along this drive such as the Chuckanut Manor Restaurant and the Oyster Bar on Chuckanut Drive, so make sure to visit during lunch or dinner.
+🔥 Insider Tip: Don’t miss the scenic 21-mile (33 km) Chaukanut Drive either to or from La Conner.
+You’d be driving along the Pacific Ocean with absolutely gorgeous views of mountains, trees, and water.
+There are also some great seafood restaurants along this drive such as the Chuckanut Manor Restaurant and the Oyster Bar on Chuckanut Drive.

 Explored by Allison of California Crossroads

-It’s a great vacation spot because it’s so close to so many incredible tourist attractions and hikes, such as the Monterey Bay Aquarium, 17-Mile Drive, Garrapata State Park, and Point Lobos State Park, amongst others.
-But it’s also a destination worth visiting in itself; full of delicious restaurants, beautiful art galleries, and a gorgeous State Beach.
-Other great things to do include walking down the Carmel Meadows Trail, visiting the Carmel Mission Basilica Museum, and enjoying local wines at some of the nearby wine bars and restaurants.
+🍷 Beach, walk & drink: Carmel is full of delicious restaurants, beautiful art galleries, and a gorgeous State Beach.
+Other great things to do in the area include walking down the Carmel Meadows Trail, visiting the Carmel Mission Basilica Museum, and enjoying local wines at some of the nearby wine bars.

-If deciding how long to stay in Carmel-by-the-Sea, a weekend in Carmel is usually a good bet.
+🔥 Insider Tip: If deciding how long to stay, a weekend in Carmel is usually a good bet.
 Alternately, you could stop in Carmel for the night as you journey further down the Pacific Coast Highway or through nearby Big Sur as part of a larger California road trip.
-Not sure where to stay in Carmel?
-There are so many great places to spend the night, but L’Auberge Carmel is a cut above the rest.
-It has gorgeous modern rooms with perks like bathtubs and a delicious on-site restaurant.

 Explored by Allison of She Dreams of Alpine